n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

-As with other Indic scripts, the initial reordering stage and the final reordering stage each involve invoking a set of several script-specific rules.
+As with other Indic scripts, the initial reordering stage and the final reordering stage each involve applying a set of several script-specific rules.
 The basic substitution features must be applied to the run in a specific order.
 The remaining substitution features in stage five, however, do not have a mandatory order.